 Why aren’t pistol braces considered rifle stocks?

-So, what is it that makes a pistol brace not a rifle stock, since they can technically serve the same purpose?
+So, what makes a pistol brace not a rifle stock since they can technically serve the same purpose?

 Now that we’ve covered what makes a pistol brace a pistol brace let’s look at what makes a rifle stock a rifle stock.
 The short answer, it’s intended to be fired from the shoulder to absorb the recoil.